-The first week in our new town, we headed over to the library to get library cards because, with three major bookworms in my family, that’s how we roll.
+The first week in our new town, we headed over to the library to get library cards because, with three major bookworms in my family always looking for a good book to read, that’s how we roll.
 We found out two very fun pieces of information while we were there.
 The first was that our library system, run by the county we live in, is having a summer reading program (if you’re in the Charlotte area, sign up here).
 Just for signing up, we earned free Wendy’s Frostys and a $5 fine forgiveness card (even me!).
 For someone who (eh-hem) pretty regularly racks up fines at the library (we have trolls who steal our books, I swear) this is free money.
 Plus, free Frostys!

 If we read 20 hours each this summer, we can earn up to $20 each in fine forgiveness AND earn a free ticket to Carowinds, our local amusement park (that’s a$48 value).
 The nice part of the program is you can back-date your reading so you get credit for reading you’ve done since June 1st.

 We also signed up for couple of free workshops while we were at the library.
 Today, Junior ThreeYear will complete the second part of the 3-D Printing Workshop he signed up for.
 He’s learning about the different types of 3-D printers and how they work, plus he gets to print out different objects.

 If your local library is on the small side, try looking into summer programs in a larger neighboring town.
 The library has so many great summer programs AND free passes to visit local attractions.
 Plus it’s got air-conditioning and toys.